 Tod Howarth: Yes, it came out pretty damn good.
-There’s things that I would have changed I think but overall I’m very happy.
+There are things that I would have changed.
+I think, but overall I’m very happy.

 THE FIRST MEETING WITH ACE AND JOINING FREHLEY’S COMET

-Marko: I know the story of how you and John became friends during Cheap Trick / John Waite tour and that eventually led you to make audition for Ace in 1986.
-Would you tell something more about that audition and which songs you played with them?
+Marko: I know the story of how you and John became friends during the Cheap Trick / John Waite tour, and that eventually led you to do an audition for Ace in 1986.
+Would you tell me something more about that audition and which songs you played with them?

-Tod Howarth: Yes, the first time I was, John had called me and many months later had said, “Hey, that project I told you about, well it’s Ace Frehley from KISS and he’s putting together a project and we’re downsizing it and just making it a four piece.
+Tod Howarth: Yes, the first time I was, John had called me and many months later had said, “Hey, that project I told you about, well it’s Ace Frehley from KISS, and he’s putting together a project, and we’re downsizing it and just making it a four-piece.
 Can you come out and audition?”
 I was like, “In New York?”
 He said, “Yes, I can that.
-I came come out two different ways, I can fly though there on the way to a Cheap Trick tour or on the way out,” because I was still actively playing with Cheap Trick so I flew in.
-The first time to New York, and I don’t remember who the drummer was there, I don’t know if it was Anton or somebody else… John would know?
-I’d have to ask John but anyhow, I flew in and went to a rehearsal studio in New York, it was upstairs somewhere, it wasn’t SIR, it was some other rehearsal place and I walked in; of course I meet John and Eddie Trunk was there, I met Eddie Trunk and then I met Ace Frehley.
-Of course I had no idea what he looked like at all without the makeup and I never really followed what his footsteps, what he was doing without the makeup.
-So I met him, I was like “Oh, okay.
+I came to come out in two different ways.
+I can fly through there on the way to a Cheap Trick tour or on the way out,” because I was still actively playing with Cheap Trick, so I flew in.
+The first time to New York, and I don’t remember who the drummer was, and I don’t know if it was Anton or somebody else… Would John know?
+I’d have to ask John, but anyhow, I flew in and went to a rehearsal studio in New York, it was upstairs somewhere, it wasn’t SIR, it was some other rehearsal place, and I walked in; of course I meet John and Eddie Trunk was there, I met Eddie Trunk and then I met Ace Frehley.
+Of course, I had no idea what he looked like without the makeup, and I never really followed in his footsteps, what he was doing without the makeup.
+So I met him.
+I was like, “Oh, okay.
 Nice to meet you.”
-So we went through some songs that I had gone over and it was fine, it’s always different playing with somebody when you have a perception of what they are, who they are and of course the band was good.
-John and drummer were smoking and Ace was of course a fantastic player and he was singing as well and I forget what the hell I sang, I think I sang a couple of things.
+So we went through some songs that I had gone over, and it was fine.
+It’s always different playing with somebody when you have a perception of what they are, who they are, and of course, the band was good.
+John and drummer were smoking, and Ace was, of course, a fantastic player, and he was singing as well, and I forget what the hell I sang, I think I sang a couple of things.

 Marko: You probably sang some KISS songs, right?

-Tod Howarth: Yes, maybe some KISS stuff or maybe even one of the songs they had already had the basic tracks for but it was nice, it was nothing spectacular about the audition.
-In fact, I think Ace eventually told, after I left that audition Ace either mentioned to John or Eddie Trunk, “Yes, it was okay.
+Tod Howarth: Yes, maybe some KISS stuff or even perhaps one of the songs they had already had the basic tracks for, but it was nice.
+It was nothing spectacular about the audition.
+I think Ace eventually told after I left that audition, Ace either mentioned to John or Eddie Trunk, “Yes, it was okay.
 I wasn’t that impressed.”
-So okay, because Ace, I think he was looking for a different style maybe perhaps.
+So okay, because Ace, I think he was looking for a different style, maybe perhaps.

-Marko: Maybe he was looking for another Richie Scarlet type of a guy at first?
+Marko: Maybe he was looking for another Richie Scarlet type of guy at first?

-Tod Howarth: Yes, it was something like that which probably worked very well with Ace at the time as opposed to my playing and my song style, songwriting style.
-So I ended up coming again because they knew a pretty good asset I think and that time everything clicked and I had my song, my original songs kind of mocked up for them and of course I think I learned some songs in more detail, sang my ass off and that’s when they went, “Hey, this is going to work, this is the guy,” so that’s how that happened.
+Tod Howarth: Yes, it was something like that, which probably worked very well with Ace at the time as opposed to my playing and my song style, songwriting style.
+So I ended up coming again because they knew a pretty good asset, I think, and that time everything clicked.
+I had my song, my original songs kind of mocked up for them, and of course, I think I learned some songs in more detail, sang my ass off, and that’s when they went, “Hey, this is going to work, this is the guy,” so that’s how that happened.

 Marko: When you first time you met Ace, how you liked him as a person?

 Tod Howarth: Just his personality?
-I thought he was, when I first met him and we were putting things together and finishing up the record, planning the tour, I thought he was extremely focused, I thought he was extremely cordial.
-It was very giving and things that I want to do or sing or play, I’d just say focused.
-He’s very focused yes, he was on the money.
-He really wanted to make this work; I think that perhaps the first time in a long time he realized that not only did he need to make it work and want to make it work but he had to make it work.
-It was really a pivotal point in his career at that time to make a Frehley’s Comet come to be a viable band.
+I thought he was when I first met him, and we were putting things together and finishing up the record, planning the tour.
+I felt he was extremely focused, and I thought he was extremely cordial.
+It was very giving and things that I want to do or sing or play, I’d say focus.
+He’s very focused; yes, he was on the money.
+He wanted to make this work; I think that perhaps the first time in a long time, he realized that not only did he need to make it work and want to make it work, but he had to make it work.
+It was a pivotal point in his career at that time to make a Frehley’s Comet come to be a viable band.